-Conducting a Self-Evaluation
+Self-Evaluation

-The development of a Transition Plan began with an assessment and inventory of existing physical barriers in all facilities managed by the DOT&PF during 2021, 2022, and 2023
+The Transition Plan begins with an assessment and inventory of existing physical barriers in all facilities managed by the Department of Transportation and Public Facilities (DOT&PF) throughout 2024.

-In 2022 the DOT&PF increased the evaluating of curb ramps as compared with the previous two years.
-In 2023, the DOT&PF plans to continue the self-evaluation process by encompassing all forms of pedestrian features to ensure that all necessary facilities are evaluated and included in the Transition Plan.
-In 2022 data for all pedestrian features within all three regions was compiled into the DOT&PF's ArcGIS database.
+In 2024, the DOT&PF continued its evaluation of curb ramps compared to previous years.
+The department will expand its self-evaluation process to include all forms of pedestrian features, ensuring that all necessary facilities are assessed and incorporated into the Transition Plan.
+Data for all pedestrian features across the three regions was compiled into the DOT&PF's ArcGIS database in 2024.

-Starting in 2023, the ADA Implementation & Monitoring plan will begin and consist of: implementing grading criteria, standards, and regulations for curb ramps and pedestrian feature compliance.
-To monitor compliance, the ADA Coordinator will contact the region's Construction Manager and Design Engineers and conduct field inspections to meet ADA compliance.
-If compliance cannot be met, the proper procedures for reporting the non-compliance and why it cannot be completed will be documented and reported to the ADA Coordinator.
+Starting in 2025, the ADA Implementation and Monitoring Plan will include the establishment of grading criteria, standards, and regulations for the compliance of curb ramps and pedestrian features.
+To monitor compliance, the ADA Coordinator will work with the region's Construction Manager and Design Engineers, conducting field inspections to ensure adherence to ADA standards.
+If compliance cannot be achieved, proper procedures will be established to document and report the reasons for non-compliance to the ADA Coordinator..